 This communicates friendliness and shows that you’re engaged and interested in the conversation.

-If your home office isn’t really the most sophisticated backdrop, you can blur it in the settings.
+If your home office isn’t the most sophisticated backdrop, you can blur it in the settings.

 Alternatively, you can choose a minimalistic background from your conferencing tool library.